 A Political Primer

-This primer is intended for those who are deeply concerned about the ecological crisis, and who want to understand the political obstacles to fundamental change.
-The document explains how a capitalist society is politically structured so that these obstacles can be overcome in time to prevent the worst consequences of environmental decline.
+This document is intended for those who are deeply concerned about the ecological crisis, and who want to understand the political obstacles to fundamental change.
+It explains how a capitalist society is politically structured so that these obstacles can be overcome in time to prevent ecological collapse.
 Among the topics discussed are power, the state, government, and democracy.
 I also address the political underpinnings of progressivism and modern conservatism, and conclude by identifying the strategic implications of the ideas presented.

-I feel that a primer such as this is necessary because the deep world of real politics, as opposed to the shallow world of electoral politics, is extremely difficult to penetrate.
+I wrote this primer because the deep world of real politics, as opposed to the shallow world of electoral politics, is extremely difficult to penetrate.
 This is true mainly because those in power actively obscure the facts about their social dominance.
 For the ecologically concerned the situation is even worse because we frequently project our morality onto the rest of society.
 We thereby ignore the possibility that a well-organized minority could manipulate the majority for its own purposes.
 For these and other reasons, even the most intelligent and educated among us often stumble badly when we enter the political domain.

 Because the essence of real politics is power, I begin with this nettlesome topic.

 Reliable information about political power is difficult to find because, as noted above, the powerful routinely suppress the facts about their dominant role.
 Facilitating this concealment is a core function of the mainstream media, and an important feature of the socially-oriented academic disciplines.
 I have nevertheless found four sources that offer penetrating insights on this subject.
 These are Machiavelli’s The Prince (1514), Edward Bernays’ Propaganda (1928), George Orwell’s Ninety-Eighty Four (1949), and – likely to the surprise of many – the tenets of traditional conservatism.
 I will briefly discuss each of these in turn and then present the political principles I have derived from them.